I know that there is no need to remind you of the objectives of a cementing job but, to be in context, let’s mention some of the main ones such as:

-- The Density difference is important (Inertia forces & Fingering effect) Cement falls through the spacer/ mud or spacer falls through the mud, heavy fluids falling through lighter fluids & a mud cake (film) left on the inner wall side of the casing).
+- The density difference is important (inertia forces & fingering effect).
+Cement falls through the spacer/ mud or spacer falls through the mud, heavy fluids falling through lighter fluids & a mud cake (film) left on the inner wall side of the casing).
 This also applies for rheology.

-This to say that fluids intermix (cement/spacer or spacer/mud) before reaching the annular, once they reach it they may not be as effective (their properties in a portion of their volume altered) as they should be.
-To prevent that to happen the bottom plug is used. the bottom plug helps to prevent fluids intermixing and wiping the casing to clean its inner wall (remove the mud film).
-The most import function is to prevent the fluid from being contaminated by another.
+This is to say that fluids intermix (cement/spacer or spacer/mud) before reaching the annular, once they reach it they may not be as effective (their properties in a portion of their volume altered) as they should be.
+To prevent that to happen the bottom plug is used.
+The bottom plug helps to prevent fluids intermixing and wiping the casing to clean its inner wall (remove the mud film).
+The most important function is to prevent the fluid from being contaminated by another.
 When referring to spacer fluid, we may wonder, does it change something pumping the bottom plug before or after the spacer ahead?
 What is the best or right position of the bottom plug in the pumping sequence?

 Case 1: bottom plug – spacer – mud:

 Let us have the image in Figure 1 in mind.
 The mud contaminates the spacer while it travels down inside the casing (falling through the mud) and in the end, the mixed fluid (mud–spacer) will, in turn, contaminate the cement slurry once it starts flowing in the annular.
 The contaminated spacer may lose its properties and performance before reaching the annular, at least this is what the services company claimed and pretended to avoid.
 However, this is where the importance of rheology and density differences, compatibility tests, and spacer chemicals and others take place.
 It is designed to be compatible with mud and to remove it.